ajvw2/odin-recipes/README.md

 # odin-recipes
-This website consists of a website the index page of which links to recipes.
-This is an exercise meant to solidify basic HTML knowledge.
+This website consists of an index page of which links to recipes.
+This is an exercise meant to solidify basic HTML and CSS knowledge.